tdviet/fedcloudclient/README.md

   fedcloud token list-vos
   ```

-- List the Openstack sites available in EGI Federated Cloud.
+- List the OpenStack sites available in EGI Federated Cloud.
 That may take few
   seconds because all site configurations are retrieved from
   [GitHub repository](https://github.com/EGI-Foundation/fedcloud-catchall-operations/tree/master/sites)